ordinals/ord/README.md

 serves as proof of ownership of all the NFTs assigned to satoshis within that UTXO.

+See [the BIP](bip.mediawiki) for a comprehensive description of the assignment and transfer algorithm.

 ## Index and Caveats

-The `ord` command builds an index using the contents of a local `bitcoind`'s data directory, which must be halted while the index is built.
-Currently, the index is built every time the `ord` runs, but that is a temporary limitation.
-Reorgs are also not properly handled.
+The `ord` command queries `bitcoind` for block data.
+Most commands require `--rpc-url` and `--cookie-file`, which take the URL of a `bitcoind`'s JSON RPC API and authentication cookie file respectively.

 The index is stored in `index.redb`, and should not be concurrently modified while an instance of `ord` is running, or used by two `ord` instances simultaneously.

+Currently, reorganizations are detected but not handled, the index is slow to build and space-inefficient, and the full main chain has not yet been indexed.

 ## Numbering

 Satoshis are assigned ordinal numbers in the order in which they are mined.
-Ordinals start at 0, for the first satoshi of the genesis block, and end with 2099999997689999, the only satoshi mined in block 6929999, the last block with a subsidy.
+Ordinals start at 0, for the first satoshi of the genesis block, and end with 2099999997689999, the only satoshi mined in block 6929999, the last subsidy-paying block.

 Ordinals depend only on how many satoshis *could* have been mined in previous blocks, not how many were *actually* mined.

-In particular, this means that block 124724, which underpaid the block subsidy by one satoshi, does not reduce the ordinals of satoshis in subsequent blocks.
+In particular, this means that block 124724, which underpaid the subsidy by one satoshi, does not reduce the ordinal ranges of subsequent blocks.

-The `range` command gives the half-open range of ordinals mined in the block at a given height:
+The `range` command gives the half-open range of ordinals that could be mined in the block at a given height:

 ```
 $ ord range 0
 [0,5000000000)
 ```

-See [src/range.rs](src/range.rs) for the numbering algorithm.

 ## Transfer